 Develops arithmetic fluency and the conceptual basis, and applications of integers, fractions, decimals, percents, and measurements.
 A scientific calculator may be required.
 The TI-30XS or TI-30XIIS is recommended.
-It's recommended that students take MTH courses in consecutive terms.
+The OCCC math department recommends that students take MTH courses in consecutive terms.